 In addition to those issues raised in our attached reports and submissions, other reviews have identified concerns with RFAs, most notably the Hawke Review of the EPBC Act.
-The comprehensive and consultative Hawke Review recommended:11
+The comprehensive and consultative Hawke Review recommended:17

-- that RFAs be subject to rigorous independent performance auditing (including assessment against outcomes to protect biodiversity and continuously improve ESFM), reporting, and sanctions for serious non-compliance; - that the EPBC Act be amended to enable the full protections of that Act to apply where RFA reviews are not completed on time, where reviews indicate serious non-performance, or provide inadequate information to judge if there is serious non-performance issues the Australian Government work with the States to improve the independence of compliance monitoring, and develop processes to make publicly available information about the number and nature of complaints about Regional Forest Agreement operations and the results of any investigations.
+- that RFAs be subject to rigorous independent performance auditing (including assessment against outcomes to protect biodiversity and continuously improve ESFM), reporting, and sanctions for serious non-compliance; - that the EPBC Act be amended to enable the full protections of that Act to apply where RFA reviews are not completed on time, where reviews indicate

-11 Hawke (2009) Report of the Independent Review of the Environment Protection and Biodiversity Conservation Act 1999, 'Chapter 10: RFAs', recommendations 38 and 39.
+17 Hawke (2009) Report of the Independent Review of the Environment Protection and Biodiversity Conservation Act 1999, 'Chapter 10: RFAs', recommendations 38 and 39.